 Additional Read: Oral Hygiene Tips for a Healthy Mouth and Brighter Smile

 To avoid complications with your braces, you should speak to your dentist about the foods that you can and shouldn’t eat.
 Certain sticky or hard foods can actually damage the appliance, and this exposes a portion of the bracket that can cut your skin.
 Be sure to adhere to these instructions carefully as not doing so only invites trouble.

 If you’re experiencing pain or tenderness, the best option to get through it is to numb the area.
 This is where icepacks come in handy and they can be applied on the outer area of the mouth where you feel pain the most.
 Numbing the area will offer relief and can make the tenderness more manageable.

 Wearing braces on teeth is inherently uncomfortable but with these tips, you can minimize the discomfort.
-Moreover, these tips also help you inculcate good habits with regard to maintaining optimal oral health.
-The routine salt water rinses and dietary changes will help you maintain good oral hygiene and protect your teeth from harm.
+Moreover, these tips also help you inculcate good habits about maintaining optimal oral health.
+The routine saltwater rinses and dietary changes will help you maintain good oral hygiene and protect your teeth from harm.
 It is also crucial to remember that wearing braces is a relatively long-term commitment and you’re going to require patience!
 There will be periods of tenderness and pain, but they’ll eventually fade, and you’ll have a better smile at the end of it all.
 However, to ensure this effort isn’t in vain, you need the right specialist.
-Thankfully, with the Bajaj Finserv Health App, finding the best dentist is now easier than ever.
+Thankfully, with Bajaj Finserv Health, finding the best dentist is now easier than ever.
 Browse through all dentists listed in your city or nearest to you before you book an appointment for a consultation.